JBons/Haskell-wordcount/README.md

 This toy project tests a few alternative implementations of a programme that counts occurences of words in a text file.
 Various Haskell versions are tested against the classic simple UNIX shell script and a trie-based version written in C.

-Testing with the full text of Tolstoy's War and Peace on late 2014 Macbook Pro 15" gives the following results (updated for GHC 7.10.3 and packages in Stack lts-5.13):
+Testing with the full text of Tolstoy's War and Peace on late 2014 Macbook Pro 15".
+The benchmark shell script (pipeline of tr, sort, uniq and sed) executes in 0.7 sec while a quick-and-dirty trie data structure coded in C completes in 0.04 sec.

-* A simple shell script chaining UNIX utilities (tr, sort, uniq, sed): 0.7 sec
+The various tested Haskell approaches perform as follows (GHC 7.10.3 and Stack lts-5.13) - run hwc to test the various methods:
-* Haskell implementing the same algorithm as the UNIX script: 3.4 sec
+* The same algorithm as the UNIX script using standard list functions: 3.4 sec
-* Haskell using immutable trie to count words : 1.6 sec (with strictness annotations and specialisation pragmas on two key functions; 2.7 sec without these optimisations.)
+* Ternary trie from Data.Edison.Assoc.TernaryTrie: 2.3 sec
-* Haskell using mutable version of trie: 2.3 sec
+* Multiway trie in the Trie library in this project 1.6 sec
-* Haskell using Data.Edison.Assoc.TernaryTrie: 2.3 sec
+    * Mutable version of trie in the MTrie library performs worse: 2.3 sec
-* Haskell using Data.Map.Strict to implement a bag data structure: 1.6 sec
+* Very simple bag data structure using Data.Map.Strict (balanced trees): 1.6 sec
-* Haskell using (mutable) hash table to implement a bag: 1.6 sec
+* Bag built using Data.Hashtable: 1.6 sec
-* C programme implementing a light-weight trie to count words: 0.04 sec (!!)
+* Calling the C code from Haskell: 0.5 sec

-  * The C code implements essentially the same trie as the mutable trie Haskell code
+All the results above spend a lot of time in pre-processing the input as (potentially) Unicode string.
+A fairer comparison to the specific benchmarks (both of which only deal with words in English alphabet a-zA-z) would be to use the input as 8-bit ASCII.
+This is done in the hawc executable, which reads and pre-processes input as Data.ByteString.
+The improvement in performance in substantial - now:
-* Haskell programme calling the trie algorithm written in C: 0.5 sec
+* Simple list-function algorithm: 2.5 sec

-The 40-fold difference speed difference between the trie algorithm in C and Haskell is unexpectedly big.
-Need to investigate ways to get order-of-magnitude improvement to the Haskell code (if possible).
+* Edison ternary trie: 1.5 sec

-Three Haskell programmes tie at 1.6 sec: very simple application of Data.Map.Strict (pure); same logic with hash table (mutable) and a multiway trie (pure).
+* Non-mutable trie: 0.6 sec

-Interesting changes in performance relative to GHC 7.8.4 (however possibly partly due to some minor changes in set-up):
+* Mutable trie: 0.9 sec
-* Simple algorithm almost 10% faster
+* Data.Map.Strict: 0.6 sec
-* Immutable trie implementation about 20% faster
+* Hashtable: 0.5 sec
-* Hash-table implementation about 15% faster
+* Calling C-code: 0.3 sec

-* The C library via Haskell FFI 0.2 sec slower (0.48 vs 0.28).
-Is there something slowing down  FFI?
-Absolute difference is not big, but relative is.
+Thus two purely functional algorithms (trie, balanced trees) and one mutable (hash tables) beat the chained shell commands.